 Understanding the difference between secured and unsecured debts can help you determine how much of your debt can be managed through a trust deed or sequestration process.

 The primary difference between an unsecured debt and a secured debt lies in whether you used property or assets to secure the debt.

-Examples of unsecured debts, which can be covered by a trust deed or sequestration:
+Which unsecured debts can be covered by a trust deed or sequestration?